composer

 Raindrops

-A few years ago, I believe it was in Texas, a young girl was abducted while playing in her front yard.
-Some child molester/predator passing by in a truck just snatched the girl through his passenger-side window, and then sped away, while witnesses frantically ran after the truck, trying to stop it.
+In 1996, in Texas, a young girl was abducted while riding her bike near her grandparents' home.
+A child molester/predator passing by in a truck just snatched her up, and then sped away, according to the sole witness.

-Of course, the girl's body was eventually found.
-I don't know if the perpetrator was ever caught.
-I can't imagine what that little girl must have endured in her last hours, or the unspeakable pain her parents must live with each and every day, forever.
+The girl's body was eventually found, but the perpetrator has never been caught.
+I can't imagine what she must have endured in her last hours, or the unspeakable pain her parents must live with each and every day, forever.

 Raindrops, come play,